googlearchive/appengine-try-python-webapp2/README.md

    ```
    appcfg.py -A <your-project-id> --oauth2 update .
    ```

+   Or on supported platforms, use the GoogleAppEngineLauncher GUI tool to deploy your app.
 1. Congratulations!
 Your application is now live at your-app-id.appspot.com

 ### Data Persistance Options